BaochengSu/bazel-bootstrap/site/docs/guide.md

 title: User's guide
 ---

-# A user's guide to Bazel
+# A User's Guide to Bazel

 To run Bazel, go to your base [workspace](build-ref.html#workspace) directory or any of its subdirectories and type `bazel`.